-Sick leave will decrease across all departments, as the Town offered a sick leave payout option in the early phases of COVID-19.
-This number will not be finalized until near the closing of the budget season.
-Accruals simply have not had time to catch up above minimum limits.
+Sick leave will likely decrease across all departments, as the Town offered a sick leave payout option in the early phases of COVID-19.
+Accruals have not had time to catch up above minimum limits.
+This number will not be finalized until near the closing of the budget season, as staff members are still responding.